hashlookup/private-search-set/README.md

 # Private Search Set (PSS)

-Private Search Set (PSS) is an extension to [standard Bloom filter](https://github.com/hashlookup/fleur) to describe and share private set.
+Private Search Set (PSS) is an extension to [standard Bloom filter](https://github.com/hashlookup/fleur) or a standalone hash file to describe and share private set.

 ## Features